HackUCF/Role-Rotate-Bot/readme.md

 cd role-rotate-bot
 pip install -r requirements.txt
 ```
-Then make a `.env` file fill it out like this:
+Then make a `.env` file, and paste this (puting your token in instead)
 ```
 DISCORD_TOKEN=YOUR_BOT_TOKEN_HERE
 ```
 Now you can run it with `python3 main.py` which will make other default files: `users.txt` and `conf.json`.
-Fill these out and use `/reload` inside of your server to reload the config.
+Fill these out with the role and guild, and then use `/reload` inside of your server to reload the config.
 ```
 python3 main.py
 ```